 Lately I've been playing DayZ Epoch a lot, and it has got me ignoring my MMO subscriptions.
 Last week I posted about DayZ Epoch, but I didn't really explain what it is (resulting in an ignorant mod moving the post to the DayZ forum).

 So, first of all, DayZ Epoch is not DayZ!
 They are two very different games overall.
-While DayZ is pretty much a survival shooter, DayZ Epoch is like a sandbox MMO, with features like crafting from parts and raw materials, npc traders, custom building construction, mining, hunting, dog taming, harvesting, and vehicle repair, customization, and ownership.
+While DayZ is pretty much a survival shooter, DayZ Epoch is like a sandbox MMO, with features like home/base building and ownership, crafting from parts and raw materials, NPC traders, mining, hunting, dog taming, harvesting, and vehicle ownership and upgrading.

 Best of all, you can play this game for only $6 total with no subscription!
 DayZ Epoch is a free mod that runs on the military simulator ARMA 2 Combined Operations, which is on sale right now for only $6.23 directly from the publisher here: